-If you’re here, it may be because your genetic sex from DNA analysis is different than your self-reported sex.
-There are many reasons this can happen, and we want to provide you with some information on how 23andMe uses your genetic sex and your self-reported sex to tailor your account experience.
+If you’re here, it may be because your genetic sex from DNA analysis is different than your self-reported sex or gender.
+There are many reasons this can happen, and we want to provide you with some information on how 23andMe uses your genetic sex, your self-reported sex, and your self-reported gender to tailor your account experience.

 This article will discuss the following topics: